Other Tuned Instruments

-In addition to the Polyphonic Multidimensional Controllers listed elsewhere, here are more of my favorite new tuned musical instruments, instruments optimized for playing 12-tone notes and chords, as opposed to instruments designed more for control of sounds.
+In addition to MPE Controllers, here are some tuned musical instruments, instruments optimized for playing 12-tone notes and chords, as opposed to instruments designed more for control of sounds.
+Over the years, I've found these to be particularly interesting.
 All of these have no mechanical sound generation but rather use a sensor-based interface and software synthesis.

 Most of these instruments use a non-traditional note arrangement.
 Here is a very useful site that explains the various note layouts and their relative merits.
 Also, there is a very interesting iPad app called Musix Pro that allows you to try out playing a variety of hex and grid-based note arrangements.